 What is a Discount Factor?

 In financial modeling, a discount factor is a decimal number multiplied by a cash flow value to discount it back to the present value.
 The factor increases over time (meaning the decimal value gets smaller) as the effect of compounding the discount rate builds over time.
-Practically speaking, it is easier to use the XNPV function in Excel; however, a benefit of manually calculating the discount factor is you can see what the present value of each individual cash flow is, as opposed to only the total NPV.
+Practically speaking, it is easier to use the XNPV function in Excel; however, a benefit of manually calculating the discount factor is that you can see what the present value of each individual cash flow is, as opposed to only the total NPV.

 Download the Free Template